twoyoung/Car-Rental-Web-App/README.md

 * responstive web design

-## Current bug that hasn't been fixed due to the limit of time
+## Current bug that hasn't been fixed:
-* function for filter on customer dashboard and list icon on the header hasn't been achieved yet
+* Some functions and buttons such as the filter on customer dashboard and list icon on the header hasn't been achieved yet due to the limit of time.